 If your web company can’t help and you’re running AdWords campaigns you can try calling AdWords Support to see if they can help you get access to the Google Analytics account (you can find the UA number in the source code).
 Generally they need one email address that has access to the account though and if you don’t have that they may not be able to help.

-If you’ve unsuccessfully exhausted the options for getting access to the account, the only solution is to create a new Google Analytics account and replace the existing code on your website with the new tracking code and UA number.
+Once you’ve exhausted the options for getting access to the account, the only solution is to create a new Google Analytics account and replace the existing code on your website with the new tracking code and UA number.
+Not ideal but at least you’ll start seeing data.

-Issue #5 : You don’t have “Manage Users” or “Edit” level access to your Google Analytics account
+Issue #5 : You don’t have “Manage Users” and “Edit” level access to your Google Analytics account

 There are different levels of access to Google Analytics, as shown below.